 28 August 2018 (TUE), 14:00-15:30, Room NL Pillar Hall

-* EXPERT WHO IS ATTENDING WORLD WATER WEEK 2018
+* EXPERT WHO ATTENDED WORLD WATER WEEK 2018

 A selection of UNU's research related to the World Water Week 2018 theme “Water, Ecosystems, and Human Development”.
 For an in-depth look at other water-related publications, please browse UNU Collections.